Chart Color Schemes

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Bendigo Surrounds - North has 15 active public transport stops.
-These comprise a mix of train and bus services.
-There are 22 individual routes operating across these stops, collectively offering 199 weekly passenger trips.
+These are a mix of train and bus stations.
+They are served by 22 individual routes that collectively provide 199 weekly passenger trips.

 Transport accessibility is limited; residents typically live 786 meters from the nearest stop.
 Service frequency averages 28 trips per day across all routes, equating to approximately 13 weekly trips per stop.